-After finishing 3rd, 3rd and 2nd in points over his first 3 seasons in the Late Model division, Corey Hutchings won his first Late Model Track Championship and 2nd overall (1998 Strictly Stock) in 2003.
-Tied with Diego Monahan, Corey also led the division in wins with 3 – including a victory Sp portion of the Pepsi 300.
+After finishing 3rd, 3rd and 2nd in point standings over his first 3 seasons in the Late Model division, Corey Hutchings won his first Late Model Track Championship and 2nd overall (1998 Strictly Stock).
+Tied with Diego Monahan, Corey also led the division in wins with 3 – including a victory LM portion of the Pepsi 300.
 Monahan, Bruce Thomas Jr and Larry Goss all won back-to-back features during the year.
-Mark St. HilSiare won the early season 50 lapper.
+Mark St. Hiliare won the early season 50 lapper.
 Allen Coates won the Finale LM 100.

 Ed Gertsch Jr would win the Sportsmen track championship by a scant 2 points over Keith Rocco.
-His 2 feature wins also tied him with Chris "Moose" Douton as the division's all-time win leader.
+His 2 feature wins also tied him with Moose Douton as the division’s all-time win leader.
 Sean Curtis enjoyed his best season ever leading the division in wins (3) including back-to-back features in the middle of the season.
-Jay Lozyniak and Chuck Rogers won the 50 lap events.
+Jay Lozyniak and Chuck Rogers won the two 50 lap events.

 The Perry family from Ashaway R.I. have enjoyed success at the Waterford Speedbowl for several decades.
-Butch, his brother Roger & Roger's son Dennis Perry have all visited Speedbowl victory lane during their careers.
-Butch's son Norm is a motor builder with many 'bowl feature wins to his credit as well as Track Championships at the other Connecticut tracks with cars driven by his sister Shelly.
-But it's their cousin Joe Perry who is the only member of the clan with a Speedbowl Track Championship to his credit winning the 2003 Mini Stock title.
+Butch, his brother Roger & Roger’s son Dennis Perry & his cousin Joe Perry had all visited Speedbowl victory lane during their careers.
+Butch’s son Norm is a motor builder with many ‘bowl feature wins to his credit as well as Track Championships at the other Connecticut tracks.
+But it’s their cousin Joe Perry who is the only member of the clan with a Speedbowl Track Championship to his credit winning the 2003 Mini Stock title.
 The season saw many leaders atop the point standings during the year – including Jim Lynch, Glenn Colvin, Richard Brooks and Timmy Jordan – but in the end it was Perry, winning his only feature late in the season, who was the most consistent and finished ahead of Jordan (-18), Phil Evans (-22) and Colvin (-30) who led the division in wins with 4.
 Brooks won the 30 lapper in May, while Evans and teenager Chris Burton won the 50 lap events.

 Jags Palmer and Darrell LaPointe Jr finished tied atop the Wild N Wacky Wednesday Legend Car final point standings, but the track championship went to Palmer, who had 5 victories to LaPointe’s 1.
 Palmer, who also won the Saturday Legend Car track championship, became the 1st driver to capture a point championship in both Wednesday and Saturday Legend Car series in the same season.
 On September 20th, Corey Williams – a 16 year old from Booth Bay, Maine – won the first ever Legend Car time trials at the Waterford Speedbowl when he set fast time with a 16.883 qualifying effort.
 Making only his second career start at the Speedbowl, Williams went on to win the 25 lap feature from the pole.
 His victory qualified him for the Legend Car Nationals race held in Concord, NC during October.